What are the Best Italian Stiletto Knives for Modern Times?

-The Top 4 Italian Stiletto Knives of 2019
+The Top 4 Italian Stiletto Knives of 2022

 Even today, the Italian stiletto knives are carried as concealed self defense weapons.
 However, these are also banned in many states due to their automatic mechanism.

 1. The Ti-Lite Italian Stiletto Knife

 The length of the blade is no more than 6-inches; also, pure Japanese stainless steel has been used in the manufacture of the blade which contributes to the rather refined needle-point and the narrow blade.